- 6.4.1 OpenSSL Versus yaSSL

 --ssl-modeoption comprises the capabilities of the client-side

 --ssl-verify-server-certoptions.
-Consequently, both of those options are deprecated and are removed in MySQL 8.0.
+Consequently, both of those options are deprecated, to be removed in MySQL 8.0.

 Replication uses the C API, so secure connections can be used between master and slave servers.
 See Section 16.3.8, “Setting Up Replication to Use Secure Connections”.